jandelgado/rabtap/README.md

 #### Colored output

 Output is colored, when writing to a terminal.
 This behaviour can be changed:

 * set environment variable `NO_COLOR` to disable color output (or set `--no-color` option)
 * set `--color` option to force colored output

-### Examples
+### Command reference and examples

-The following examples assume a RabbitMQ broker running on localhost:5672 and the management API available on port 15672.
+The following examples assume a RabbitMQ broker running on `localhost:5672` and the management API available on port `localhost:15672`.
 Easiest way to start such an instance is by running `docker run -ti --rm -p 5672:5672 -p 15672:15672 rabbitmq:3-management` or similar command to start a RabbitMQ container.

 #### Broker info